sonata-nfv/sonata-nfv.github.io/openstack-basic-starting-guide.md

 ## Create a new Project, User and Group

-The creation of a new Project requires 'admin' priviledges, so logon as 'admin'.
+The creation of a new Project requires `admin` priviledges, so logon as `admin`.

 <p align="center"><img src="https://github.com/sonata-nfv/sonata-nfv.github.io/wiki/images/1st-steps-logon.png" /></p>